 The value of giving

 Money management is not all about lining your own pocket.
 A successful society is one that exercises compassion and generosity, and sometimes that involves spending money.
-Talk about different types of charity, and give kids the opportunity to support one at a young age.
+Talk about different types of charity and give kids the opportunity to support one at a young age.
+Teaching your kids about money should start early on.
 After all, giving is a habit and it is a great one to develop.